OleHolmNielsen/Niflheim_system/docs/Slurm_configuration.rst

 but this will be added in 25.11 (see bug_23523_).

 **WARNING:** The Prolog_ or TaskProlog_ programs could potentially fail if 1) the file isn't found,
-2) the file does not have the executable bit set, 3) the program has an error which causes it to exit with a non-zero exit code.
+2) the file doesn't have the executable bit set, 3) the program has an error which causes it to exit with a non-zero exit code.
 A Prolog_ error will cause the above mentioned DRAIN and requeueing.
 A TaskProlog_ error will cause the job to be cancelled.